eclipse-zenoh/zenoh-cpp/docs/generic.rst

 Generic types
 =============

-The classes representing data buffers, data encoding, timestamp, etc. There types are frequently used by other parts of the API
+The classes representing data buffers, data encoding, timestamp, etc.
+There types are frequently used by other parts of the API.

 .. doxygenclass:: zenoh::BytesView
    :members: